sbt/sbt-bintray/README.md

 ### Unpublishing

 It's generally a bad practice to remove a version of a library others may depend on but sometimes you may want test a release with the ability to immediately take it back down if something goes south before others start depending on it.
-Bintray allows for this flexibility and thus, bintray-sbt does as well.
+Bintray allows for this flexibility and thus, sbt-bintray does as well.
 Use the `unpublish` task to unpublish the current version from bintray.

     > bintrayUnpublish

 ### Finding your way around

-The easiest way to learn about bintray-sbt is to use the sbt shell typing `bintray<tab>` or `help bintray` to discover bintray keys.
+The easiest way to learn about sbt-bintray is to use the sbt shell typing `bintray<tab>` or `help bintray` to discover bintray keys.

 Doug Tangren (softprops) 2013-2014